salma-emara/ece244-book/textbook/chapters/chapter04-pointers/intro.md

 # Pointers

-In this chapter, we review pointers, double pointers and how to use them in code.
+In this chapter, we review pointers, double pointers to variables or objects.